Beyond A Failed Nominee: Whistleblower Retaliation Another Problem At The VA

 "As far as I can tell, they're not doing anything substantially beneficial for anyone," Mitchell told USA Today in January.
 "I've not heard anybody say that the office of whistleblower protection has helped them at all."

-Despite this criticism, Devine acknowledges that the new office has made a good-faith effort to try to help whistleblowers, but he says, the national VA office just doesn't have the power to effectively police the local branches.
+Despite this criticism, Devine acknowledges that the new office has made a good-faith effort to try to help whistleblowers, but he says the national VA office just doesn't have the power to effectively police the local branches.

 "I think that the agency needs a structural overhaul, so that they have the capacity to impose accountability when the national leadership is acting as public servants," Devine says.
 "But until they get some enforcement teeth, all they're going to be is background noise."